petersonwsantos/packer-terraform-aws-ami/README.md

 ----------

-[_*note_] Note: If you already have awscli configured on your terminal it is possible to mount the aws configuration file for the container.
+[^fn]: Note: If you already have awscli configured on your terminal it is possible to mount the aws configuration file for the container.

 ( -v ~/.aws:/root/.aws ) -> With this option you do not need to run aws configure.